metricly/hugo-www-site/content/blog/posts/2017/04-17_automate-alert-response-aws-lambda.md

 -   Fluctuating numbers of requests to your application, requiring the scaling up or scaling down of EC2 instances.
 -   Throttling of [DynamoDB  reads and writes](/dynamodb-monitoring-plan) due to traffic which exceeds the provisioned capacity

 The second situation is the one we'll explore as an example in this article.
 We're going to start by setting up a simple AWS [Lambda function](/monitoring-aws-lambda-netuitive) which will increase the provisioned capacity for a DynamoDB table.
 With a Lambda in place, we're going to work backward.
-We'll cover how to trigger the action, and how to activate that trigger through a Netuitive alert.
+We'll cover how to trigger the action, and how to activate that trigger through a Metricly alert.

 There is one limitation which is important to note before we embark on this particular project.
 AWS allows the capacity of a DynamoDB table to increase multiple times during a single day.
 Unfortunately, decreases in capacity are limited to four times in a 24-hour period.
 Our Lambda today is only going to focus on increasing capacity.
 It would be prudent to pair this with a Lambda that examines usage every six hours and decreases capacity accordingly, but that is outside the scope of this article.